 During the second stage the GPS light continues to blink slowly and the COM light illuminates.
-At this stage, the system has recognized the stored locations of the GPS satellites, but has not yet synchronized the time.
+At this stage, the system has been able to recognize the stored locations of the GPS satellites, but has not yet synchronized the time.
 Acquisition is almost complete once the second green (RET) light illuminates; the unit has been able to receive the necessary clock information from the three GPS satellites, but has not yet locked in on the satellites.

-The USC10G4 has entered the third stage of synchronization once the GPS light begins blinking rapidly.
+The USC10G3 has entered the third stage of synchronization once the GPS light begins blinking rapidly.
 The unit is now actively tracking the satellites and synchronization is imminent, waiting only for the computations to complete.

-Once GPS time synchronization has completed, the GPS light will shine steadily and the COM light will turn off.
+When GPS time synchronzation has completed, the GPS light will shine steadily and the COM light will turn off.

-It generally takes several minutes for the unit to acquire and identify the GPS signals from a cold start, as the unit first roughly figures out where it is in relation to the satellites and begins computations.
+Generally it takes several minutes for the unit to acquire and identify the GPS signals from a cold start, as the unit first roughly figures out where it is in relation to the satellites and begins computations.
 These computations become finer and finer until the unit locks on the GPS time signal.

-If the USC10G4 was in storage (offline) for several days or longer, it is possible for the internal clock to have drifted slightly.
+If the USC10G3 was in storage (offline) for a long period of time, it is possible for the internal clock to have drifted slightly.
 If so, it may take longer than usual for the GPS time synchronization to complete the first time the unit is booted up after being offline for a long period of time because the unit would need to re-synchronize its own internal indices.